RaVenInTheDark/edma/README.md

  - Function names must be completely lowercase, and match a valid name.
 If an event is registered that doesn't match a valid name,
  - Events are registered with a single list at the end of the extension file, containing all functions.
  - A detailed guide to all valid event names, along with some examples, can be found [here](https://github.com/RaVenInTheDark/edma/blob/master/Journal_Manual_v28.pdf).

+There are two small extension examples provided.

+**TROUBLESHOOTING**
+ - An error during startup along the lines of `Error loading extension_name.py: 'events'` indicates that the extension mentioned doesn't provide a list of events.

+ - An error during startup such as `<class 'ErrorType'>ErrorDescription While running eventname` indicates that there's an issue with an extension.
+Check what extensions use the event name, and where an error of the given type could occur.
+Contact the extension developer for help if need be.

+ - It is safe to ignore a lack of text before the game boots, and text should display once the game does boot.